-Use conditions and switch steps in processes
+Use conditions and switch steps

 Apply conditions and switch steps in processes to enable dynamic decision-making within the processes.